UPPMAX/uppmax_intro_day_1/docs/sessions/introduction_visual.md

 >
 > A learner in this course ([source](../evaluations/20240827/README.md))

-Here we start using Rackham.
+Here we start using Pelle.
-To ease the learning curve, we use software that is visual, so you can start feeling at home on Rackham, before moving to more abstract new topics.
+To ease the learning curve, we use software that is visual, so you can start feeling at home on Pelle, before moving to more abstract new topics.

 <!-- Indeed, line lengths beyond 80 characters -->